Pure linen is manufactured all over the World, yet few manufacturers can compete with the quality of heritage European linen weavers.

 Like cotton, the quality of linen is measured by the length, strength and fineness of the fibres, plus the weaving and finishing techniques undertaken by the weaver.
 However, linen is not measured with thread counts.
 Grams per square metre (gsm) is used to define weight.

-Note that, as with cotton, two linens with the same gsm can't be assumed to be equal quality.
+Note that, as cotton, two linens with the same gsm can't be assumed to be equal quality.
 Some of the highest quality linens in the World have a low gsm; beautifully light with fine, long fibres.
-However, you could also have a poor quality linen with a low gsm: short, weak fibres and finished poorly - fabric that is not going to last well.
+However, you could also have a poor quality linen with a low gsm: short, weak fibres and finished poorly - fabric that is not going to last well or feel nice to the touch.

-Linen tends to be stiffer when bought, whereas cotton is softer.
-Cotton bed sheets, for example, will last for around 5-10 years, depending on quality, yet high quality linen sheets can last a lifetime and get softer with every wash.
+Linen tends to be stiffer than cotton at point of purchase.
+High quality cotton bed sheets, for example, will last for around 5-10 years, yet European linen sheets can last 15-20 years and will get softer with each wash.

 - Flax needs 5 times less fertilisers and pesticides than cotton to grow